-Liquid facelifts such as the Y Lift offer compelling alternatives to traditional lifts.
-Here we discuss the pros and cons of this new approach to facial rejuvenation.
+By relying solely on injectable treatments to give the face a more youthful appearance, liquid facelifts such as the Y Lift offer compelling alternatives to traditional lifts.
+Here we discuss the pros and cons of this approach.

 A facelift is a surgical procedure that reduces wrinkles and sagging skin by tightening face muscles, removing excess skin and lifting the skin so that it sits higher on the face.

 While today’s surgeons are skilled at achieving natural-looking results through such methods, facelift surgery still has two important drawbacks: first, the cost and, second, the amount of recovery time involved.

 Consequently, there is much interest in finding less expensive, quicker procedures, with liquid facelifts -- especially the Y Lift -- becoming an increasingly popular alternative to traditional lifts.